catkira/open5G_phy/README.md

 Tricky situation: When the FPGA loses synchronizations, it signals this via an IRQ from frame_sync to the CPU.
 The CPU then aborts all pending DMA transfers and after that initiated another sync procedure by writing via AXI-lite to the frame_sync core.
 Pending transfers can be aborted with iio_buffer_set_enabled(...) when using libiio, or by writing to the "enable" device attribute when using the iio sysfs interface directly.

 # Channel estimator
-The channel estimator currently only corrects the phase angles, this is enough for BPSK and QPSK demodulation.
+The channel estimator currently only corrects the phase angles of PBCH symbols, this is enough to do the QPSK demodulation.
 It also detects the PBCH DMRS (DeModulation Reference Sequence) by comparing the incoming pilots with the 8 possible ibar_SSB configurations.
-The 5G standard recommends to blind decode the received PBCH for all 8 possible ibar_SSBs.
-This has the advantage of knowing whether a valid PBCH was received.
-Detecting ibar_SSB by comparing PBCH DMRS's only can lead to wrong detected ibar_SSB.
+The 5G standard recommends to blind decode the received PBCH for all 8 possible ibar_SSBs, this would be a more robust solution.
+This channel estimator will be obsolete once the actual upper phy is implemented on a CPU.
+Until then, it is useful for testing.
 <br>
 TODO: The detected ibar_SSB can be verified by setting a threshold on the correlation of the PBCH DMRS comparison.
 If the result is below the threshold the PSS detector should go back into search mode and search for another SSB.
 <br>
-The detected ibar_SSB is then send to the frame_sync core which uses this signal to align itself to the right subframe number.
+The detected ibar_SSB is send to the frame_sync core which uses this signal to align itself to the right subframe number.
 ![Channel estimator diagram](doc/channel_estimator.jpg)